When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Meet the Invincible and Beloved Children's Character

-Pippi is famous, still to this day, for her hilarious and superhero-like adventures.
-Eccentric and mighty, Pippi lives a free life.
+Pippi is famous for her superhuman strength and hilarious antics.
+Eccentric and mighty, she lives a life free of rules.
 With no parents to tell her what to do and a pet monkey by her side, she goes on one wild adventure after another.
-Perfect for children who are in the mood for a humorous fantasy story about a free-spirited young girl.

 Product Specs